nprapps/nprapps.github.com/_posts/2017-11-05-graphics-contract.markdown

 ## How to apply

-If this sounds exciting to you, please email [nprapps@npr.org](mailto:nprapps@npr.org) and include your resume, cover letter, GitHub profile and links to a few projects you're especially proud of. **Apply by Friday, Nov.
-17.**
+<s>If this sounds exciting to you, please email nprapps@npr.org and include your resume, cover letter, GitHub profile and links to a few projects you're especially proud of.
+Apply by Friday, Nov.
+17.</s> _This position has been filled._